cognitive-landfill/lua-llm/README.md

 This work is marked with
 [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/).

 This work has been marked as dedicated to the public domain.
+You're welcome.